 If you're experiencing a mental health difficulty then our Mental Health team can provide a range of free and confidential support appropriate to your personal and academic needs.

 Mental Health Advisors

 Mental Health Advisors are part of the Student Counselling and Wellbeing Service.
-If you are concerned that your mental health is impacting on your ability to study and to cope with life at university, please come and speak to us.
+If you are concerned that your mental health is impacting on your ability to study and to cope with life at university, please complete an application form to arrange an appointment to come and speak with us.

-We work with students who have a diagnosis of a moderate to severe and enduring mental health problem.
+We work with students who have a diagnosis of a serious mental health condition diagnosed by an NHS Secondary Care Psychiatrist.
 We will work with you to help you manage your mental health difficulties in relation to your time here at Leeds and your studies.